 What is the current state of the nursing field, and how do you see that changing in the coming years?

 Our aging population means people are living longer and requiring more care for longer periods.
-The current and projected nursing shortages clearly represent a threat to the promise of available, high-quality healthcare delivery in the U.S. Having an adequate workforce of qualified health service providers—particularly nurses—is essential.
+The current and projected nursing shortages represent a threat to the promise of available, high-quality healthcare delivery in the U.S. Having an adequate workforce of qualified health service providers—particularly nurses—is essential.

 Why would someone who is already a registered nurse want to add a BSN?

-How long has UMGC had an RN-to-BSN program, and how has it changed since its inception?
+How long has UMGC had an RN to BSN program, and how has it changed since its inception?

 The first nursing courses offered at UMGC for the RN-to-BSN began in spring 2014.
 Because healthcare is ever-changing, we’ve always recognized the importance of staying up to date with evolving trends—and we’ve done just that.